 Maintaining Your Trademark

 You’ll also need to watch out for unfair trade practices.
 This means practices which take advantage of customer confusion relating to your brand.
 When it comes to services, the most common unfair trade practices are unauthorized uses of branding or slogans related to your service.
-As with trademark infringement, you’ll need to look into these incidents and respond to them through legal action.
-If you fail to do so, you could be abandoning your trademark.
+As with other forms of trademark infringement, you’ll need to look into these incidents and respond to them through legal action.
+If you fail to do so, the USPTO might consider your mark abandoned.

 If your company provides class 42 trademark services, you’ll probably need to contact a trademark lawyer.
 A good trademark attorney can help you understand the ins and outs of trademark law.
 They can also help you when it comes to maintaining your trademark.
 This in turn will allow you to develop a distinctive identity exclusive to your brand.